cuelee/LTPI/README.md

 **Note**: When `--envcov` is not provided, `LTPI` assumes the environmental covariance matrix (`envcov`) by transforming the genetic covariance matrix (`gencov`).

+**Why Covariance Shrinkage?**
+Covariance shrinkage is often necessary because covariance matrices can be non-positive semi-definite (non-PSD) due to bias, error, or subtle covariances.
+This issue is more pronounced when working with a large number of traits, which reduces the stability of the LTPI analysis.
+Shrinking the covariance matrix ensures that the condition number is within a stable range, improving analysis reliability.
+A shrinkage with a condition number less than 10 is recommended for optimal performance.

 <br><br>

 ### Optional Arguments